tarsbase/rf/README.md

 ## Acknowledgments

 * Hakyll for having an incredible default, of which 90% was kept
+* Elie Génard for their favicon library, very easy to use.
 * Douglas Adam's for providing the name
 * You, for reading this :)